mirzahilmi/SIAMUB-Auth/README.md

 ```

 ## Usage
-1. Import and Instantiate the SIAMUBAuth class with your credentials:
+1. Authenticate with user credentials using SIAMUBAuth::authenticate() method:
 ```php
 <?php
 use MirzaHilmi\SIAMUBAuth;